qcri-social/AIDR/Installation-instructions.md

 ## Running

 The AIDR Collector has a RESTFul API, that means all the operations have their corresponding REST services.
-For more details regarding the API, please refer to this google doc (https://docs.google.com/document/d/1mOlhFDoVCAGOE7gvKQLKwH04P4_b0jyBF7orTQ7ca28/pub).
-AIDR Collector publishes collected tweets to Redis channels which named after collection codes, like, "FetcherChannel.Sandy2013".
-You can explore the code for more details.
+For more details regarding the API, please refer to [API page](https://github.com/qcri-social/AIDR/wiki/API-documentation).
+The output of the aidr-collector pubished to Redis through channels.
+Every collection starts its dedicated sub-channel under the aidr-collector channel, which is `FetcherChannel`.

 # 3. Persister (aidr-persister)